Dask Gateway at Purdue AF

 1. Creating Dask Gateway clusters

-To create a Dask Gateway cluster manually, you need to connect to the Gateway server
+To create a Dask Gateway cluster, you need to first connect to the Gateway server

-without arguments will connect you to the server with SLURM backend.
+Calling Gateway() without arguments will connect you to the server with Kubernetes backend.

-In order to use the Kubernetes backend, you need to specify the server URL explicitly
+In order to use the SLURM backend, you need to specify the server URL explicitly

 (see code below).